 - Verbit will ensure all microphones are connected so that audio is of the highest quality in order to produce an accurate transcript.

 In addition to the transcription feature, Verbit also supports a closed captioning Zoom integration.
-This cutting-edge feature allows users to have their Zoom calls captioned in real-time.
+This cutting-edge feature offers live captioning for Zoom calls that appear in real-time.
 This functionality will help provide increased engagement and accessibility in a number of settings including for:

 - Students in higher-ed